 (note there could be slight changes to the exact start and end time due to weather conditions)

 9:00 am Swim Start

 12:30 pm Swim Cutoff; Picnic Celebration and Awards Ceremony

 Water temperature on swim mornings is usually in the mid-70s.
 Wetsuits are allowed (but most swimmers do not wear one as the water is very comfortable); other flotation devices (e.g., pull buoys, paddles, fins) are not.
-USMS regulations prohibit wetsuits if temperatures exceed 78 degrees, as they have in the past three years.
+USMS regulations prohibit wetsuits if temperatures exceed 78 degrees.WATER QUALITY

 All swimmers must be 18 years of age and registered with USMS to participate in this swim.
 USMS registration is easy to do online atwww.usms.org/reg/

 In the event of inclement weather or other emergency, the event may be postponed up to 2 hours.
 No “rain date” is scheduled.
-No refunds of any registration fees or donations will be made.
+No refunds of any registration fees or donations will be made due to weather.
 Refunds of OEVT registration fees received via online registration prior to the event will be made if requested.
 Modification of the event distances

 is at the discretion of the Event Director and may be made in the event of impending weather concerns.
 Cancellations and modifications to the event will be at the sole discretion of the Event Director and Safety Coordinator, in coordination with the US Coast Guard and local authorities.COVID-19 MODIFICATIONS: